 Alright, let's dive into the fascinating world of Streptococcus and explore their characteristic shape.
-We'll delve into the microscopic details, understand the significance of their morphology, and even touch upon the clinical relevance.
+That said, we'll walk through the microscopic details, understand the significance of their morphology, and even touch upon the clinical relevance.
 Buckle up, it's going to be an informative ride!

 Introduction: Understanding the Spherical Nature of Streptococcus